-Truth and honesty are good traveling companions, and being introduced to both at the beginning of the journey will go far to explain the bumps and ruts ahead.
+Truth and honesty are good traveling companions.
+Being introduced to both at the beginning of the journey will go far to explain the bumps and ruts ahead.

 The path can be long and arduous.
-You will be asked to open your eyes, your hearts, your home, your histories, and your wallets along the way.
-Before you’re even halfway to your destination, you will have examined yourself and your relationships thoroughly, and looked into the future beyond your own time on earth.
+You will be asked to open your eyes, your heart, your home, your history, and your wallet along the way.
+Before you’re even halfway to your destination, you will have examined yourself and your relationships thoroughly.

-It can be difficult, the wait can be torture, and some days may find you are too tired to think.
-You will worry—perhaps even obsess—over things you don’t yet even have words for, and you’ll lose sleep.
+It can be difficult.
+The wait can be torture.
+Some days may find you too tired to think.
+You will worry—perhaps even obsess—over things, and you’ll lose sleep.

 At the end of it all, you’ll be parents.
-There are no words that come close to conveying the joy that grabs you, wrestles you to the ground and hangs on to you by the heart the first time you hold your child.
-Comprehending the invasion of corpuscles that takes place … inhabiting every fraction of every inch of your body and turning you from you into mother or father instantly … comes only when it happens.
+There are no words to convey the joy that grabs you by the heart the first time you hold your child.
+Comprehending the invasion of corpuscles that takes place, filling every inch of your body.
+You are instantly transformed from you into a mother or father.

-Before heading off down the trail, however, a few words about words …
+Before heading off down the trail, however, here are a few words about words.

-Adoption language is tricky, as you’ll learn in that chapter, but you at least need to start off knowing who you are.
+Adoption language is tricky, as you’ll learn soon enough, but you at least need to start off knowing who you are.

-At the beginning of the beginning, you are hopeful adoptive parents, or prospective adoptive parents, or in the shorthand of Internet groups, PAPs.
+At the beginning of the beginning, you are hopeful adoptive parents, or prospective adoptive parents.

-Your journey will connect you with potential birth parents, expectant parents, or parents making an adoption plan, sometimes referred to as PBPs.
+Your journey will connect you with potential birth parents, expectant parents, or parents making an adoption plan.

 This core group, essential to every adoption, is commonly known as a “triad.”